 Definition of Rust HashMap

 Hashmap on rust is a collection that makes use of a lookup table possessing the key-value pair present within it which is used for storing and retrieving data continuously.
-Hashmap in rust must follow some conditions before usage within a program like it has to explicitly import the inbuild library collection.
+Hashmap in rust must follow some conditions before usage within a program like it has to import the inbuild library collection explicitly.
 The values or data stored within the hashmap is called a hash table.
-Hash map in Rust is considered as a structure that can be used by including the name of the collection in the program just at the beginning of program execution.
+Hash map in Rust is considered a structure that can be used by including the name of the collection in the program just at the beginning of program execution.

 Syntax: